taislin/frogz/README.md

 **Summary of `README.md` Changes:**

 -   Updated title and initial description to reflect both services.
--   Created dedicated sections for FROGZ and The Anti-Mailbox, detailing their unique features.
+-   Created dedicated sections for FROGZ and The FrogPost, detailing their unique features.
 -   Updated the "Technology Stack" to mention the encryption tools.
 -   Added clear "Get Started" calls to action for both services.